centreon/centreon-documentation/en/monitoring/pluginpacks.md

 Some Plugin Packs also contain discovery rules.
 Discovery rules instruct the Centreon discovery engine to fetch additional assets to be monitored.
-Host discovery rules will look for new hosts (e.g. EC2 assets on AWS, virtua machines on VMware) while Service discovery rules will look for new services (e.g. Disk Volumes or Ethernet Interfaces on a server).
+Host discovery rules will look for new hosts (e.g. EC2 assets on AWS, virtual machines on VMware) while Service discovery rules will look for new services (e.g. Disk Volumes or Ethernet Interfaces on a server).